blade-01/js-projects/README.md

-# JS Projects

-> This repo contains lists of my projects done based on JavaScript

-## More to come...
+# GitHub Profile Checker

+> Allows User to check github profile just by typing in github username